 At the Recycling Center

 Installed in 2005, our 10 kW (kilowatt) wind turbine provides electricity to the nearby Material Recovery Center, powering lights and machinery.
 The Middlebury turbine has been providing approximately 15% of the electrical needs of the recycling facility.
-The wind turbine produces more than 8,000 kilowatt annually—roughly equivalent to the annual energy consumption of a home powered entirely by electricity.
+The wind turbine produces more than 8,000 kilowatt-hours annually—roughly equivalent to the annual energy consumption of a home powered entirely by electricity.

 The idea for the wind turbine project originated in an Environmental Studies class, and with funding from an environmental council grant students investigated potential campus locations and funding sources for the wind turbine.
 Middlebury received a $22,500 grant from the United States Department of Energy and partnered with the Vermont Department of Public Service.

 At the Snow Bowl

 Based on student research at the Middlebury ski area at Worth Mountain, the college is considering wind power at the Snow Bowl as one of many options for renewable energy at Middlebury College.